 You noticed a bruise on your grandma’s arm.
 “It was just a little fall,” she says.
 Maybe she is right, it was a minor incident.
 But what about the next time?

 Falls can be serious, sometimes fatal, for older adults.
 According to the National Council on Aging, every 11 seconds, an older adult is treated in the emergency room for a fall, and every 19 minutes, an older adult dies from a fall.

 Even if someone isn’t hurt when they fall, they may become afraid of falling, which can have a big impact on their life.
 The Centers for Disease Control and Prevention has found the fear of falling causes people to limit their activities and cut back on social engagement.
 When someone is less active, they become weaker physically, which increases their chances of falling.
 Research also shows falling just once doubles one’s chances of falling again.

 It’s a common belief falls are just a part of aging – that it’s inevitable seniors will fall.
 That’s not necessarily true because most falls are preventable.
-Many ComForCare/At Your Side Home Care locations offer free in-home fall safety evaluations and fall risk assessments.
+Many ComForCare/At Your Side Home Care locations offer no obligation in-home fall safety evaluations and fall risk assessments.
 Our home safety check evaluates all aspects of someone’s living conditions.
 A trained professional will look at things such as:

 - Are rugs and runners slip-resistant?

 - Is there adequate lighting?

 - Is a person’s bed raised too high?

 - Are there working smoke detectors in the home?

 Once the inside and outside of the home have been evaluated, we’ll make suggestions on how to reduce fall risks.
 Recommendations may include installing a raised toilet seat, shower bench or grab bars in the bathroom, increasing the lighting or removing rugs.